roinaveiro/roinaveiro.github.io/_pages/about.md

   - /about.html
 ---

+Posdoctoral Researcher at the [Institute of Mathematical Sciences (ICMAT-CSIC)](https://www.icmat.es/es).
 PhD in Stats and Operations Research.
 Interested in all kinds of (applied) research.
 My graduate research with [David Ríos Insua](https://www.icmat.es/drios) was in security aspects of Machine Learning (aka stats).
 I touched different topics such as